kiramclean/notes/talks/software_for_the_internet.md

 ^ Instead of delegating concurrency to the operating system, Erlang can handle it

-^ Erlang handles scheduling all of these processes and passing messages between them, and it's really good at it.
+^ - Erlang handles scheduling all of these processes and passing messages between them, and it's really good at it.
 Erlang processes are super fast to spawn and don't consume a lot of memory (like a few hundred bytes)

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---